TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/data-manipulation.md

 ## Backing Up a Database

-You can back up a single instance of a YugabyteDB database into a plain-text SQL file by using the  `ysql_dump` is a utility, as follows:
+You can back up a single instance of a ZNbaseDB database into a plain-text SQL file by using the  `ysql_dump` is a utility, as follows:

 ```
 ysql_dump mydb > mydb.sql